ManyTinyThings/ManyTinyThingsWeb/billiards/many_no_friction/2_spread_variable_friction.markdown

     });
 </script>

-With friction, we need a lot of force to break a triangle this big, maybe even multiple shots.

-Break the triangle.
+Does friction make it easier or harder to spread out the particles?

 <script>
-    cue(isBilliardsTriangleSplit(sim));
-    endStep();
+    createIceMudSliderHere();
 </script>

-And we need even more shots to spread out the particles evenly.